WICG/display-locking/explainer-beforematch.md

 any related style or DOM based on the target's location.

 The effect of this example is that the section is briefly highlighted in cornsilk on an active find-in-page match.
-This effect happens in addition to the user-agent highlight the found match.
+Any effect added by the developer happens in addition to the user-agent highlight the found match.

 ### Privacy Concerns